shuaijiang/HTKModelConvert/README.md

 - date:   20141229

 #Note
-The Perl scripts also require additional files: config and empty.hed(which is empty)
+- The Perl scripts also require additional files: config and empty.hed(which is empty)
+- bmmf2mmf.pl is similar to convert.pl but more general and readable